Not My Job: Keegan-Michael Key Of 'Key & Peele' Gets Quizzed On Peels

 KURTIS: One of the most famous and successful comedians of the last few years is Keegan-Michael Key, half of the duo Key and Peele.
 When he joined us in August, he reveled in the fact that we spotted his talent first, sort of.

 SAGAL: That's right, Keegan-Michael Key was once a panelist on this very show.

 (SOUNDBITE OF ARCHIVED BROADCAST)

 KEEGAN-MICHAEL KEY: I did a couple of times.
-I certainly did two or three times, you know, until we parted.
+I certainly did two or three times until - you know, until we parted.

-KEY: I mean, Peter, you and I can talk privately later if you want too.
+KEY: I mean, Peter, you and I can talk privately later, if you want to.

 SAGAL: When - I want - you became really fantastically well-known for "Key & Peele."
-And the next thing I know, you were on the cover of, I think, Time Magazine.
+And you - I mean, it was amazing 'cause I was like, oh, yeah, Keegan-Michael Key.
+I know him.
+And the next thing I know, you were on the cover of, I think, Time magazine.

 KEY: Yes, that was crazy.
 I was not expecting - we were not expecting that, that we got to be on the cover of Time for the - some essay we wrote.
 We also were on the cover of Time for the 100 Most Influential People in the World or something in 2014.
 It was crazy.

 KEY: We might have been number 46.
 I don't know.
 I'm not counting...

 KEY: I'm just saying.